LoyolaChicagoBooks/cder/source/events.rst

 *What happens if the user presses two buttons at the same time?* The GUI framework responds to at most one button press or other event trigger at any given time.
-If two or more event triggers occur close together or at the same time, the GUI framework processes them sequentially in some order.
+While the GUI framework is processing an event, it places additional incoming event triggers on a queue and fully processes each one in turn.
 Specifically, only after the event listener method handling the current event returns will the framework process the next event.
-(Accordingly, the activation boxes of different event listener method invocations in the UML sequence diagram must not overlap.)
-This approach is called the *single-threaded user interface toolkit* approach.
+(Accordingly, activation boxes of different event listener method invocations in the UML sequence diagram must not overlap.)
+This approach is called *single-threaded event handling*.
 It keeps the programming model simple and avoids problems such as race conditions or deadlocks that can arise in multithreaded approaches.

 Application architecture
 ------------------------